CISA on the Prowl for Defenses Against Emerging Tech

-The Cybersecurity and Infrastructure Security Agency (CISA) is considering letting a three-year consulting contract that will help the agency develop strategies against new and emerging technologies.
+The Cybersecurity and Infrastructure Security Agency (CISA) is considering a three-year consulting contract that will help the agency develop strategies against new and emerging technologies.

 CISA issued a special notice to that effect on Feb.
 15, asking for information and feedback from industry on the agency’s Management Consultation Support (MCS) requirement.